 In the second round of the AHRC Block Grant Partnership (BGP) Awards a new Doctoral Training Partnership involving the University of Southampton has been awarded funding by the Arts and Humanities Research Council to deliver postgraduate supervision, training and skills development from 2014.

 The South, West and Wales Consortium of universities, led by the University of Bristol, will receive £14.2M over five years.
 There will be a strong emphasis on collaboration with 19 partner organisations including English Heritage, the National Trust the BBC, Cadw and Welsh National Opera.
-Othere universities involved include Aberystwyth, Bath, Bath Spa, Cardiff, Exeter and Reading.
+Other universities involved include Aberystwyth, Bath, Bath Spa, Cardiff, Exeter and Reading.

 The funding, which equates to around 200 new studentships across the Consortium, will allow for innovative postgraduate support, including the development of broader skills such as partnership working and language skills, and experience in working outside academia through industry and international placements.
 At Southampton, the studentships will come in a broad range of subject areas including Archaeology, English, Film, History, Modern Languages, Music and Philosophy.
-Applicants should register on the Consortium Partnership website (hosted by University of Bristol).
-After this you must submit your application via the website - the application period will run from 22nd January to 21st February 2014 with announcement of awards by 18th April 2014.
+Information for 2015 entry will be available around November/December 2014.
 For full details and application information please refer to the Consortium Partnership website (hosted by University of Bristol).